20 Different Types of Snakes in Louisiana

 by J.J.
 Maughn is licensed under CC BY-NC-ND 2.0

-The Flat Headed Snake is one of the little types of snakes in Louisiana that rarely grows larger than eight inches.
+The Flat-Headed Snake is one of the small types of snakes in Louisiana that rarely grows larger than eight inches.

-This smooth snake is gray, brown, or reddish-brown in color, and it almost looks like a worm.
+This smooth snake is gray, brown, or reddish-brown, and it almost looks like a worm.
 Frequently, the head seems marginally darker than the body.

 11. Eastern Diamondback Rattlesnake